vaibhavhedaoo/Namaste-React/README.md

 `const arr = useState(resList);`
 `const [listOfRestaurants, setListOfRestraunt] = arr;` arr contains 2 element inside it as it is a array, which is equivalant to a one liner `const [listofRestaurant,setListofRestaurant] = useState(resList);`
 - Whenever the local state variable changes/updates React re-render's the Component, React triggers a reconciliation cycle
+- **Industry best standard** 1.Never create useState() outside your component.
+2.Always create useState() on top where function start 3.Never create useState() inside if...else block or a for loop or a function, it create inconsistency

 ## useEffect() Hook
 - We will be going to discuss in next chapter